fidelsteiner/tGISM/README.md

-# tGISM - the Greenland ice margin
+# tGISM - the Greenland ice margin repository

-This repository contains code and data for a study in review at doi:XXX as part of the LATTICE (https://www.uibk.ac.at/en/acinn/research/ice-and-climate/projects/lattice/) project.
+This repository contains code and data to investigate the ice margin in Greenland as part of the LATTICE (https://www.uibk.ac.at/en/acinn/research/ice-and-climate/projects/lattice/) project.

+The repository is updated, respective stable compilations to associated publications are detailed below:

+'The terrestrial ice margin of Greenland – delineation and morphology', DOI: XXXX (publication), XXXX (Dataset) - associated ReadMe: 'MetaData_tGISM.txt'

 contributors: Jakob Abermann, Jakob Steiner, Rainer Prinz